May 19th, 1925

 Leslie nodded as she waved a polite goodbye to Lady Doncaster.
 Just as she took a small sip from her champagne glass, she was approached by a young man who looked quite familiar to her.

-“I apologise for approaching you so suddenly,” he told Leslie.
+“I apologize for approaching you so suddenly,” he told Leslie.
 “But, I could not take my eyes off you the moment I saw you.”

 Leslie’s heart pounded when she heard this.
-Glancing at the man’s face, her emerald eyes widened in surprise as though she had finally recognised him.
+Glancing at the man’s face, her emerald eyes widened in surprise as though she had finally recognized him.

-“You’re Edgar Allan!” she exclaimed, “The renowned photographer who is known for exploring females in everyday settings!
+“You’re Edgar Allan!” she exclaimed, “The renowned photographer!
 I’ve read all about you in the art magazines.
 They call you the Brueghel of Photography!”

 “It was honour to meet you Mr. Allan,” said Leslie as she extended her hand.